Ways of teaching & engaging Aboriginal students

 Many Aboriginal students come from dysfunctional families where they need to dodge domestic violence or alcohol abuse.
 Many have emotional problems that materialise when they reach their mid-teens.
 Providing pastoral care lets them develop trust and feel safe and valued .

-In remote communities many Aboriginal kids are not taught values at home.
-If teachers spend half an hour teaching basic norms they get much more control over their students .
+In remote communities, some Aboriginal kids might not have been taught values at home.
+If teachers spend half an hour teaching basic norms they have a much better chance to connect with their students .

 There is a lack of positive role models for Aboriginal students, especially boys who have no father figures in their lives through death or separation.
 They need basic strategies for their immediate needs, for example extra attention, food or a talk about what happened the previous night at home.

 We have waves of suspensions and expulsions of Aboriginal kids who cannot cope because there is so much violence in their bodies.
 We need to put healing into the curriculum.— Prof Judy Atkinson, head of Gnibi College of Indigenous Australian Peoples